-Mr. Christopher Goncalves, Managing Director and Chair of BRG’s Energy and Natural Resources Practice, is an international expert with over 25 years of experience in the energy and financial industries, spanning over 40 countries worldwide.
-He has advised on business strategies, transactions, and dispute resolution matters involving market, commercial, financial, and regulatory issues for natural gas and LNG, oil and petroleum products, and conventional and renewable electricity generation.
-He has broad experience with industry, economic, and damages analysis and testimony for commercial and investment disputes before international arbitration panels and in litigation proceedings.
+Mr. Christopher Goncalves, Chair and Managing Director of BRG’s Energy Practice, has over 25 years of experience in the energy and financial industries, spanning over 40 countries worldwide.
+He has advised energy sector clients on business strategies, transactions, and dispute resolution matters involving market, commercial, financial, and regulatory issues for natural gas and LNG, oil and petroleum products, conventional electricity generation, and renewable energy.
+He has broad experience with industry, economic, and damages analysis and testimony for commercial and investment disputes before international arbitration panels and federal courts.

 Vice President, Global Gas Solutions